Shape the Future of AAEM — Cast Your Vote!

 AAEM Section elections are democratic – YOU nominate and elect your leaders!

-Full-voting members (with paid-through dates of 12/31/2024 or beyond) are eligible to vote for the Chair-Elect and Secretary/Finance Chair.
+Full-voting members (with paid-through dates of 12/31/2025 or beyond) are eligible to vote for the Chair-Elect and Secretary/Finance Chair.
 Associate and full-voting members can vote for Councilors.
 Only Residents and Students can vote for their Representative(s).
-Members must be paid through 6/30/2024 or 12/31/2024 to have access to the election portal.
-If you have not yet renewed for 2024, renew today as an AAEM member or AAEM/RSA member.
+Members must be paid through 6/30/2025 (AAEM/RSA) or 12/31/2025 (AAEM) to have their ballot counted.
+If you have not yet renewed for 2025, renew today as an AAEM member or AAEM/RSA member.

 Section leadership terms are for one-year (April-April).
 Councilors are eligible to run for up to two consecutive terms in the same role.